scieloorg/PC-Programs/docs/source/how_to_generate_xml-prepara.rst

 .. _pt_how_to_generate_xml-prepara:

-How to prepare the files for Markup Program (TRADUZIR)
+How to prepare the files for Markup Program
 ===========================================

 Antes de iniciar o processo de marcação, é necessário seguir alguns passos para preparação do arquivo que será marcado.